Home » Sports Betting in Nepal

 Three things to understand:

-Using an offshore betting site from inside Nepal is technically illegal.
-The main types of offenses are use of unlicensed platforms and unauthorized transactions.
+Using an offshore betting site from inside Nepal is illegal under the Penal Code’s Section 125 prohibition on betting.
 The sites themselves operate under licenses from Curaçao, Malta, or the Isle of Man, and those licenses don’t extend to Nepal.
 Participation is at your own risk.

 VPN use doesn’t legalize anything.
 A VPN hides your location from the site; it doesn’t change Nepali law.
 If a bank flags an unusual transaction, the VPN is irrelevant, and you’d have to comply with any investigation that followed.